ercjns/jn2024/venues/model.markdown

 ![Frenchman Spring](/assets/img/FrenchmanSpring300.jpg)

-The model course will be open 10:00am-4:00pm on Friday and 7:00am-3:00pm on Saturday.
+Flags will be set by Thursday evening and remain in place through Saturday.
+You are welcome on the model course any time Friday during daylight if you print your own map.
+Some maps will be available in a bin at the location from 8:00am-4:00pm on Friday and 7:00am-3:00pm on Saturday.
 See the full [schedule](/schedule).

 ## Map & Course Information